 The Audit Committee reviews the appointment of the external auditor on a yearly basis and makes recommendations to the Board.
 Deloitte has been appointed as external auditor of the Company for the financial year ended 31 December 2022 at the Annual Meeting of shareholders held in June 2022 and after regulatory clearance from the Bank of Mauritius.
+The approval for the re-appointment of Deloitte as external auditor of the Company for the financial year ended 31 December 2023 was obtained on 05 October 2023 from the Bank of Mauritius.

 The Audit Committee also reviews the audit plan presented by the external auditor to discuss the scope, timeline, fees, accounting principles and other areas of focus, amongst others.
-In addition, the Audit Committee receives reports from the Company's external auditor and has separate sessions with the latter without the presence of management.
+In addition, the Audit Committee receives reports from the Company's external auditor and has separate sessions with the external auditor without the presence of management.
 In the course of the year, the Audit Committee discussed with senior management and external auditors the overall results of the audit, the quality of financial statements and any concerns raised by external auditors.
 These discussions included consideration for the choice of accounting policies, critical accounting policies and judgement, financial statement disclosures and internal control deficiencies identified by the external auditor in the course of the audit.